pulsejet/memories/README.md

 1. **🌟 Star this repository**: This is the easiest way to support the project and costs nothing.
 1. **🪲 Report bugs**: If you find a bug, please report it on the issue tracker.
 1. **📝 Contribute**: If you want to contribute, please read file / comment on an issue and ask for guidance.
+1. **🪙 Sponsorship**: If you want to support the project financially, you can donate to the project on [GitHub](https://github.com/sponsors/pulsejet).

 ## Special Thanks